Panama: Religion

 Christianity is the main religion in Panama.
-An official survey carried out by the government estimated in 2015 that 63.2% of the population, or 2,549,150 people, identifies itself as Roman Catholic, and 25.0 percent as evangelical Protestant, or 1,009,740.
-The Jehovah's Witnesses were the third largest congregation comprising the 1.4% of the population, followed by the Adventist Church and the Church of Jesus Christ of Latter-day Saints with the 0.6%.
-There is a very large Buddhist (0.4% or 18,560) and Jewish community (0.1% or 5,240) in the country.
+An official survey carried out by the government estimated in 2015 that 63.2% of the population, or 2,549,150 people, identifies itself as Roman Catholic, and 25% as evangelical Protestant, or 1,009,740.

-The Baháʼí Faith community in Panama is estimated at 2.00 percent of the national population, or about 60,000 including about 10 percent of the Guaymí population.
+The Baháʼí Faith community in Panama is estimated at 2% of the national population, or about 60,000 including about 10% of the Guaymí population.

-The Church of Jesus Christ of Latter-day Saints (LDS Church) claims more than 40,000 members.
-Smaller religious groups include Seventh-day Adventists, Jehovah's Witnesses, Episcopalians with between 7,000 and 10,000 members, Jewish and Muslim communities with approximately 10,000 members each, Hindus, Buddhists, and other Christians.
-Indigenous religions include Ibeorgun (among Kuna) and Mamatata (among Ngäbe).
+The Jehovah's Witnesses were the next largest congregation comprising the 1.4% of the population, followed by the Adventist Church and the Church of Jesus Christ of Latter-day Saints with 0.6%.
+Smaller groups include the Buddhist, Jewish, Episcopalian, Muslim and Hindu communities.
+Indigenous religions include Ibeorgun (among Guna) and Mamatata (among Ngäbe).
 There are also a small number of Rastafarians.

 Education

 During the 16th century, education in Panama was provided by Jesuits.
-Public education began as a national and governmental institution in 1903.
-The principle underlying the early education system was that children should receive different types of education in accordance with their social class and therefore the position they were expected to occupy in society.

 Public education began in Panama soon after it seceded from Colombia in 1903.
-The first efforts were guided by an extremely paternalistic view of the goals of education, as evidenced in comments made in a 1913 meeting of the First Panamanian Educational Assembly, "The cultural heritage given to the child should be determined by the social position he will or should occupy.
+The first efforts were guided by a paternalistic view of the goals of education, as evidenced in comments made in a 1913 meeting of the First Panamanian Educational Assembly, "The cultural heritage given to the child should be determined by the social position he will or should occupy.
 For this reason education should be different in accordance with the social class to which the student should be related."
 This elitist focus changed rapidly under US influence.

 In 2010, it was estimated that 94.1 percent of the population was literate (94.7 percent of males and 93.5 percent of females).
 Education in Panama is compulsory for all children between ages 6 and 15.
 In recent decades, school enrollment at all levels, but especially at upper levels, has increased significantly.
-Panama participates in the PISA exams, but due to debts and unsatisfactory exam results it postponed participation until 2018.
+Panama participates in the PISA exams, but due to debts and unsatisfactory exam results, it postponed participation until 2018.